The Karen Land Of Rice

 In the morning of the 2nd day we particularly appreciate the unique scenery on fields at sunrise while having breakfast.
 We quit the village with regret by one of its mountain slopes, gradually leaving its wattle and daub roofs behind us.
 From this view point, the scenery is wonderful: far below are the terraced rice fields of the village, all around is a beautiful and luxuriant tropical forest, and further down is the valley of Chiang Mai.

-After the 1st day of run, we will reach Mae Kha Piang while the sun is releasing its hold on runners’ body.
+After the 1st hiking day, we will reach Mae Kha Piang while the sun is releasing its hold on our bodies.
 We will immediately appreciate the quietness, the freshness as the beauty of this Karen village surrounded by jungle and paddies.
 The cold shower in a waterfall in the village, the reception and the smile of its inhabitants, the delicious food and the night in local wood houses will help us to get strength back before the 2nd day of our trip.